-A resident of Bloomfield Village, Michigan, Mr. Larson serves as chairman of The Parade Company, Detroit Downtown, Inc., The ULI Detroit District Council, Detroit Downtown Partnership and The Detroit Business Improvement District.
-He is currently a trustee, governor and/or member of Beaumont Hospital, Beaumont Hospital Oncology Campaign Committee, Develop Michigan, Inc., Greater Detroit Chamber of Commerce, The Building Operators Management Association (BOMA), and The Real Estate Roundtable.
-Mr. Larson is a past trustee and/or member of the Detroit Institute of Arts Junior Council, Detroit Economic Growth Corporation, Pewabic Pottery Board of Directors, Detroit Historical Society Board of Directors, The Detroit Eastern Market Advisory Services Panel, Harvard School of Design Advisory Panel, mentor at The University of Michigan School of Architecture, Marian High School Dad’s Club, University of Michigan – ULI Real Estate Forum Committee, The United States Green Building Council and Southeast Michigan Council of Governments.
+Larson has a long history of civic engagement.
+He has served as chairman of The Parade Company, Detroit Downtown, Inc., and the ULI Detroit District Council.
+He is a past trustee and/or member of Beaumont Hospital, Beaumont Hospital Oncology Campaign Committee, Develop Michigan, Inc., Jefferson East, Inc., the Detroit Institute of Arts Junior Council, Pewabic Pottery Board of Directors, Recovery Park, the Detroit Historical Society Board of Directors, The Detroit Eastern Market Advisory Services Panel, The Building Operators Management Association (BOMA), The Real Estate Roundtable, Harvard School of Design Advisory Panel, mentor at The University of Michigan School of Architecture, Marian High School Dad’s Club, University of Michigan – ULI Real Estate Forum Committee, The United States Green Building Council and the Southeast Michigan Council of Governments.

 Cari L. Easterday, owner of Community Capital Consulting, LLC (C3), brings over 22 years of financial, nonprofit and real estate experience focused in southeast Michigan.
 Formed in 2013, Community Capital Consulting provides expertise in financial, economic and development services throughout southeast Michigan with a strong focus in the city of Detroit.